eaxis/dt/README.md

 #DT
-Clickjacking example, steal clicks from vk.com, deanonymize visitors
+Clickjacking example, steals clicks from vk.com, deanonymize visitors

 #How to:
 1. Follow: http://vk.com/dev/Like